prashant-jayan21/minecraft-dialogue/README.md

 # Installation #
 ## macOS (using our pre-built version) ##
-**Disclaimer: These instructions have been tested with macOS (Sierra and Mojave) only.**
+**Disclaimer: These instructions have been tested with Sierra and Mojave only.**

-1. Download a pre-built version of our Malmö fork (apart from cloning this repo as well).
+1. Download the pre-built version of our Malmö fork from https://github.com/prashant-jayan21/minecraft-dialogue/releases/tag/minecraft-client (apart from cloning this repo as well):
+- `main-client.zip` -- Minecraft client for running the Architect agent, data collection or creating target structures

+You'll then need to run the Minecraft client from the unzipped folder.

 2. Install dependencies as documented [here](doc/install_macosx.md).

 ## Windows (building from source) ##